Slalamander/inkBoard-docs/docs/source/tutorial/designing.rst

 .. figure:: images/config-tutorial-dashboard.png
    :figclass: light-only
    :align: center
+   :alt: the tutorial dashboard running in the designer

 .. figure:: images/config-tutorial-dashboard-dark.png
    :figclass: dark-only
    :align: center
+   :alt: the tutorial dashboard running in the designer

 That is not very impressive yet, of course.
 Lets start with fixing up the current elements.
 Then, implement some interaction, and start adding more complex elements.